scrooloose/turbot/README.md

 Now the fun part.
 You can create some canned messages and rules to figure out which profiles these can be sent to.

-Log into ActiveAdmin and click 'Topics' from the top nav and start creating!
+Log into ActiveAdmin and edit the user you just created and start adding topics!

 Read more about topics below and how they are matched to profiles.